ansumanpanda/MyExercises/README.md

-# MyExercises
+# My Exercises
-This repository will keep all the Exercises of different Programming laguages
+This repository will keep all the Exercises of different Programming laguages.